TOP

 Fishing Tips

-It seems that the Seychelles was deliberately designed for all types of fishing are filled.
-With most islands lying situated outside the cyclone belt , Seychelles allow to engage in fishing throughout the year in a marine area of more than 1.4 million km2 , with water fish around 115 shimmering Islands archipelago.
-With such a diversity of choice for fishing , your fishing experience in Seychelles promises to be exceptionally successful .
+With most islands situated outside the cyclone belt, Seychelles allows engagement in fishing throughout the year in a marine area of more than 1.4 million km2, with water fish around 115 shimmering Islands archipelago.
+With such a diversity of choices for fishing, your fishing experience in Seychelles promises to be exceptionally successful.

 Fishing Season

-The south-easterly trades are drier and tend to blow more evenly throughout the day and into the night , reaching their peak in July / August.
+The south-easterly trades are drier and tend to blow more evenly throughout the day and into the night, reaching their peak in July / August.

-Tides are semi- diurnal and asymmetrical with a period of about 6 hours between high and low tide .
+Tides are semi-diurnal and asymmetrical with a period of about 6 hours between high and low tide.

 Currents up along and around the bench Amirantes often cause varying conditions in a small area.

-Weather forecasts are available by calling the Seychelles radio station ( the coast ) on VHF channel 16 and normally switching to channel 26 .
+Weather forecasts are available by calling the Seychelles radio station ( the coast ) on VHF channel 16 and normally switching to channel 26.

-Boats can also be linked by radio via the radio Seychelles .
+Boats can also be linked by radio via the Seychelles radio.

 Equipment Rental & Purchase

-Seychelles, no fishing license is required for recreational fishing .
+Seychelles, no fishing license is required for recreational fishing.

-You will find fishing equipment retail corresponding to the basic needs of fishermen, but on the other hand , know that the local stores are not very supplied and do not necessarily have inventory items or your favorite brands.
-To avoid disappointment , it is recommended that you bring your own equipment and your supply , because there is no institution specialized fishing for rental or sale of equipment.
-However, if you go through an operator, it will provide you with all the necessary equipment .
+To avoid disappointment, it is recommended that you bring your equipment and supplies, as there is no institution specializing in the rental or sale of fishing equipment.
+However, if you go through an operator, it will provide you with all the necessary equipment.
 We advise professional fishermen to check the availability of equipment with their fishing operator before booking.

 Conservation

-Seychelles is proud of its long-standing enlightened conservation policies, adopted to ensure protection of fish stocks through best practice in the fishing arena.
+Seychelles is proud of its long-standing enlightened conservation policies, adopted to ensure the protection of fish stocks through best practice in the fishing arena.

 Contact Back